 You may be asked medical history questions such as:

 - When and how did you first notice the lump?

 - Do you have other symptoms such as pain, nipple discharge, or fever?

 - Do you do breast self-exams, and is this lump a recent change?

 - Have you had any type of injury to your breast?

-- Are you taking any hormones, medications, or supplements?
+- Are you taking any hormones, medicines, or supplements?

 How a breast lump is treated depends on the cause.

-- If you are diagnosed with breast cancer, you will discuss your options carefully and thoroughly with your doctor.
+- If you are diagnosed with breast cancer, you will discuss your options carefully and thoroughly with your provider.